speakeasy-api/openapi-directory/SDKs/rapidapi.com/ecowetter/1.0.0/go/USAGE.md

     s := sdk.New()

     req := operations.GetPublicHistoryRequest{
-        QueryParams: operations.GetPublicHistoryQueryParams{
         From: "corrupti",
         Q: "provident",
         To: "distinctio",
-        },
     }

     ctx := context.Background()